dompl/old.atsdiamondtools/wp-content/plugins/woo-better-customer-list/readme.txt

 Install now to ensure you don't miss out on these features when added to future updates!

 == Installation ==
-**WooCommerce Better Customer List** requires the [WooCommerce](https://wordpress.org/plugins/woocommerce/ "WooCommerce") plugin (at least version 2.5.5) to be installed.
+**Better Customer List for WooCommerce** requires the [WooCommerce](https://wordpress.org/plugins/woocommerce/ "WooCommerce") plugin (at least version 2.5.5) to be installed.
 Tested from WooCommerce 2.5.5 to 3.6.5.

 = Via WordPress =
 1. From the WordPress Dashboard, go to Plugins > Add New
-2. Search for 'WooCommerce Better Customer List' and click Install.
+2. Search for 'Better Customer List for WooCommerce' and click Install.
 Then click Activate.
 3. Click 'Customers' in the Admin sidebar to see the Customer List.

 = Manual =